Steller's sea eagle: Diet

 Steller's sea eagle mainly feed on fish and are apex predators of their environment.
 Their favored prey in river habitats are salmon and trout (of the Pacific salmon genus; Oncorhynchus spp.).
-Among these, pink salmon (O. gorbuscha) and chum salmon (O. keta) are reportedly favored, sometimes intensely supplemented by grayling (Thymallus sp.) and three-spined stickleback (Gastrossteus aculeatus).
+Among these, pink salmon (O. gorbuscha) and chum salmon (O. keta) are reportedly favored, sometimes intensely supplemented by grayling (Thymallus sp.) and three-spined stickleback (Gasterosteus aculeatus).
 While pink and chum salmon average approximately 2.2 and 5 kg in mature mass, respectively, Steller's sea eagle not infrequently preys on fish up to 6 to 7 kg.
 In coastal areas, nesting eagles may feed on Bering wolffish (Anarchichas orientalis), Hemitripterus villosus, smooth lumpfish (Aptocyclus ventricosus), and Myoxocephalus spp.
 Like most Haliaeetus eagles, they hunt fish almost exclusively in shallow water.
 Relatively large numbers of these normally solitary birds can be seen congregating on particularly productive spawning rivers in August through September due to an abundant food supply.

 On Kamchatka, aggregations of as many as 700 eagles have been reported, though much smaller groups are the norm.
 In summer, live fish, typically in the range of 20 to 30 cm in length, are fed to the young at the nest.
 Normally, the parents catch about two or three fish for the young to eat each day.
 In autumn, when many salmon die after spawning, dead fish tend to be consumed more often than live ones, and these are the main food for Steller's sea eagles that overwinter in inland rivers with unfrozen waters.

 On Hokkaido, eagles are attracted by abundant Pacific cod (Gadus macrocephalus), which peak in the Rausu Sea and the Nemuro Straits in February.
 This resource supports an important commercial fishery, which, in turn, helps to support eagles.
 Alaska pollock (Gadus chalcogrammus), along with the cod, is the most important food source for wintering eagles in Japan.
 These eagles may walk boldly within a few feet of fishermen when both are capturing fish during winter, but only familiar ones they have encountered previously.
 They behave warily and keep their distance if strangers are present.